reyesp23/Interactive-Lab-Hub/Final/README.md

   - This device might be better suited for stores where only a few items are purchased at a time.
 - Some clothing manufacturers take packaging very seriously.
 The aesthetics of the lock will be very important in gaining adoption.
   - There might be opportunities to work closely with manufacturers to create custom tags for their specific clothing items.
-- The existing RFID tags on clothes would still be necessary in order to trigger the alarm at the door for unpaid goods.
-  -
 - NFC requires close proximity with the tag.
 QR codes don't have this constraint and they are more widely adopted.
+  - This is a fair criticism, and we would like to create a version of this product that uses QR code in the future.
+NFC has the benefit being able to work offline so we still think there is room for it in our device.
 - This product might eliminate cashier jobs.
   - Retail is already being threatened by e-commerce.
 We believe this device could help bring customers back to traditional retail and actually increase the number of retail jobs.
 This device serves a customer segment that wants to quickly grab an item and leave, but the need for customer service and cash registers will still exist.